-AB 2371 would require jurisdictions to review their HHW programs and provide the Department of Resources Recycling and Recovery (CalRecycle) with results of the evaluation.
+As stated above, AB 2371 would require jurisdictions to review their HHW programs and provide CalRecycle with results of the evaluation.
 Moreover, jurisdictions would also be required to include new methods resulting from the review as part of their annual report to CalRecycle.
 These requirements would needlessly place a burden on jurisdictions which already evaluate their programs for increased effectiveness in addition to providing data on an annual basis to CalRecycle and the Department of Toxic Substances Control.
 Moreover, each year several HHW information exchanges are held throughout the state where jurisdictions share their respective experiences and strategies related to managing successful HHW programs.
-CalRecycle has been an active participant at these events and is thus already well positioned to understand the needs and overall approaches characteristic of such programs.
+CalRecycle has been an active participant at these events and is thus already well positioned to understand the needs and overall approaches characteristic of such programs (emphasis added).

-The Task Force believes that the management of HHW should be a shared responsibility as local jurisdictions cannot fully address the needed capacity for proper disposal of HHW due to continuous expansion of new products which are manufactured with hazardous substances.
+The Task Force is concerned with the proposed definition of the term "more convenient" since it fails to consider factors such as costs, funding mechanism, new products that are continuously being introduced in the market, etc. The Task Force believes that the management of HHW should be a shared responsibility as local jurisdictions cannot fully address the needed capacity for proper disposal of HHW due to continuous expansion of new products which are manufactured with hazardous substances.
 The Task Force has long been a strong proponent of product stewardship/extended producer responsibility (EPR) which encourages manufacturers to take some responsibility for the management of their products at the end of their useful life.
 This responsibility incentivizes manufacturers to redesign their products in order to minimize difficult to manage waste.
 EPR redirects expensive waste management costs back on product manufacturers and users.
-AB 2371 would potentially be a step backwards, increasing the burden on local governments while avoiding real solutions of sharing the responsibility with product manufacturers.
+AB 2371 would potentially be a step backwards, increasing the burden on local governments while avoiding real solutions of sharing the responsibility with product manufacturers (emphasis added).

-The Honorable Mike Gatto May 6, 2014 Page 3
+The Honorable Jerry Hill June 13, 2014 Page 3